microsoft/nnscaler/README.md

 PID: ... - ✅ SUCCESS
 Stats(success=True, ... )
 ```
 To check the evaluation results conveniently, take a look at the column `t_total` in `data/stats/stats.csv` and compare with either estimated time in the Table of Experiments above, or our updated evaluation results (to be appear in camera-ready) in `data/4_stats_large_final.csv`.
 The measured time should be close.
+Compared with Table 3 in paper §8.1, the improved verification time takes only the half.

 ## 🚀 Evaluate *Scalability*

 ### 🎯 Goal
-(Paper §8.1) This evaluation measures scalability trends of Verdict.
+(Paper §8.2) This evaluation measures scalability trends of Verdict.
 According to the design of Verdict, the time complexity should be invariant with respect to actual tensor shapes due to shape reduction, and sub-/linear to parallelization.

 ### ⏳ Estimated Completion Time
 There will be 40 runs, taking 6 hours in total.